pybamm-team/PyBaMM/examples/notebooks/README.md

 # Getting started

-For new users we recommend the [Getting Started](./Getting%20Started/) guides.
+For new users we recommend the [Getting Started](./Getting%20Started/) notebooks.
 These are intended to be very simple step-by-step guides to show the basic functionality of PyBaMM.
 For more detailed notebooks, please see the examples listed below.

 # Examples